-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered Part A and Part B services.
-Amounts you pay for Medicare Part A and Part B premiums and prescription drugs do not count toward the maximum out-of-pocket amount.
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered Part A and Part B services.
+Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+If you are eligible for Medicare cost-sharing assistance under Pennsylvania Medical Assistance (Medicaid), you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
+(Note: Because our members also get assistance from Pennsylvania Medical Assistance (Medicaid), very few members ever reach this out-of-pocket maximum.)

-Medicaid (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
+Medicaid (or Pennsylvania Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
 State Medicaid programs vary, but most health care costs are covered if you qualify for both Medicare and Medicaid.